hari-str/kanban-board/README.md

 **Backend:** JSON Server is used to simulate API calls for persisting tasks.

-**Drag and Drop:** Implemented using the react-beautiful-dnd library for smooth interactions.
+**Drag and Drop:** Implemented using the dndkit library for smooth interactions.

 **Directory Structure:**